-The examining committee for a PhD student includes:
+The examining committee for Master's thesis students includes:

-- All members of the student's supervisory committee. - One external examiner. - One university examiner. - The chair of the committee is the GPD or designate.
+- All members of the student's supervisory committee. - One thesis examiner. - The chair of the committee is the GPD or designate.

 If any changes have occurred since the establishment of the original supervisory committee, the new committee members are named and an updated Form 1 must be submitted.